hsdenx/tbot/README.md

                         the tbot board configfilename -s LABFILE, --slabfile=LABFILE
                         the tbot lab configfilename
+  -a ARGUMENTS, --arguments ARGUMENTS
+                        arguments for the testcase
   -l LOGFILE, --logfile=LOGFILE
                         the tbot logfilename, if default, tbot creates a defaultnamelogfile
-  -t TC, --testcase=TC  the testcase which should be run -v, --verbose         be verbose, print all read/write to stdout -w WORKDIR, --workdir=WORKDIR
+  -t TC, --testcase=TC  the testcase which should be run -v, --verbose         be verbose, print all read/write to stdout -e EVENTSIM, --event EVENTSIM
+                        open eventlogfile and run it -p PWFILE, --pwfile PWFILE
+                        used password file
+  -w WORKDIR, --workdir=WORKDIR
                         set workdir, default os.getcwd()
 ```